 - Look for any areas of missing or damaged flashing vents and pipes; this can include rust or cracks which impact your roofing systems ability to prevent water damage

 - Inspect fascias, gutters, drains, downspouts, skylights, solar panels, and chimneys

 - Provide an inspection report to document any damage using accurate measurements.
 The roof report should also include a count of any damaged roof vents, skylights, chimney flashing, and more.

 There are three types of roof inspections: physical, drone, and infrared.

-- Thermal camera roof inspections: Thermal camera, or Infrared, roof inspections, use a drone equipped with a high-resolution camera that can capture thermal images of your roofing.
+- Thermal camera roof inspections – Thermal camera, infrared, roof inspections use a drone equipped with a high-resolution camera to capture your roofing thermal images.
 A thermal camera roofing inspection can avoid human error and accurately identify warmer or cooler spots on a roof, which may be cause for concern and action required.